I am an author, blogger, public speaker, podcaster, and a Muslim woman, and an American of Pakistani descent.

 Concerned about rising Islamophobia and antisemitism in the US, I co-authored my second book with Walter Ruby, titled We Refuse to be Enemies.
 In this video I tell you what the book is about.

-I excited about my third book, It’s Not What You Think.
-An American Woman in Saudi Arabia just published.
-It is about the six years I spent in Saudi Arabia, working in a hospital in Riyadh, and why my time there was so memorable.
+My third book, It’s Not What You Think.
+An American Woman in Saudi Arabia is about the six years I spent in Saudi Arabia, working in a hospital in Riyadh, and why my time there was so memorable.
 For a preview, watch my interview at Kinokuniya bookstore in NYC.

 I live in New York City with my husband Khalid, a retired Hematologist/Oncologist, who makes sure I keep writing.